MikeTaylor/mod-app-manager/README.md

 ## Overview

 This module supplies a simple WSAPI on which we can build a prototype Application Manager for FOLIO.
-Most importantly, it provides lists of candidate apps from a configured set of GitHub repositories.
-In time, we will provide a WSAPI to maintain that configuration, but for now the static file is used.
+Most importantly, it provides lists of candidate apps from a configured set of GitHub repositories such as https://github.com/MikeTaylor/example-folio-app-source.
+Behind the scenes, it maintains the list of GitHub repositiories that are used as sources of apps.
+By configuring this set of repositories, system administrators can tailor which sets of apps are made available to their users.
+It can be thought of as analogous to the APT source list in Debian-based Linux distributions (`/etc/apt/sources.list`).

 ## Invocation